Inverted Dendermonde: Known stamps

 18 of the 25 stamps were sold at the Post Office of Ghent (French: Gand) on 13 August 1920.
 When the discovery was made, only 7 copies remained.

 At the moment there are 17 known copies: 15 unused and 2 used.
 The only known cancellation is "Gand 13 August 1920".

 In 1942 a stamp dealer from Brussels, who had two copies of the stamp, was murdered.
 The murderer and the two stamps were never found.

 Value

 The cancelled stamp is valued at €75,000 and is one of the most expensive Belgian stamps.

 Popular culture

 In 2003 the stamp was the subject of the comic book Het mysterie van de omgekeerde zegel (The mystery of the inverted stamp) in the series Stam en Pilou.

 In 2004, the stamp was the subject of a children's book De Omgekeerde Dendermonde (The Inverted Dendermonde) by author Henri Van Daele.

 In Season 32, episode 11 of The Simpsons, The Dad-Feelings Limited, Marge threatens to lick Postage Stamp Fellow's Inverted Dendermonde to force him to reconnect with his son, Comic Book Guy.

+In Season 58, episode 143 of Days Of Our Lives (April 5th, 2023), Stephan comments to Trask about his Inverted Dendermonde, inviting her to see it in his bedroom.